Neck Lift

 • Removing excess neck skin

-During their recovery, patients can expect to:
+During a neck lift recovery, patients can expect to:

 • Have some swelling and mild bruising for the first few days; most swelling goes away in about two weeks, but some minor swelling can last several weeks